matfish2/vue-tables/readme.md

 1. Dates are always correctly sorted regardless of their presentation.
 2. You are not hardcoding the format into each date property.

-By default date will be presented using the native `toLocaleDateString()` function.
+By default dates will be presented using the native `toLocaleDateString()` function.
 To override this behaviour specify your own format:

     {